 Students will actively participate in class during the group discussion and workshop portions of the class.
 Students will be evaluated individually on their participation in our class.
-The aim of class participation is to get students to think critically about the course material during the class and to work through the knowledge and skills required to complete the assignments.
+The aim of class participation is to get students to think critically about the course material during the class and to work through the knowledge and skills required to complete the assignments (Detailed instructions on Quercus Assignment section).